unitrq/hirpc/README.md

 func (*ExportedType) ExportedMethod(context.Context, *InType, *OutType) error
 ```
 are treated as exported RPC handlers and registered as methods of this service.
 Parameter names as well as any other methods and properties are ignored.
 In order to handle incoming http requests, `Endpoint` uses `HTTPCodec` interface implementation to translate protocol data format into resolvable object and `CallScheduler` instance to invoke resolved method handlers concrurrently or sequentially.
 First, `Endpoint` decodes request body into set of `CallRequest` objects using `HTTPCodec.DecodeRequest` implementation. `CallRequest` tells `Endpoint` which method of which service caller is looking for, provides method to decode raw parameter data into pointer to specific type instance and constructor for protocol-level response object.
 Then `Endpoint` schedules successfully resolved calls for background execution using `CallScheduler` instance and awaits results.
+Method call results then passed to `HTTPCodec` as a collection of `CallResult` objects used to construct http response.
 Package provides `SequentialScheduler` implementation to execute multiple method calls in sequential order and `ConcurrentScheduler` for semaphore-bounded concurrent execution of multiple handlers.

 *Shared state access within handler methods implementation is subject to proper synchronization by user, since multiple instances of multiple method calls could be running concurrently.*